-- 5.5 Justices may form or join associations of judges or participate in other organisations representing the interests of judges. - 5.6 Justices may appear at a public hearing before a Parliamentary committee or official body concerned with matters relating to the law, the legal system, the administration of justice or related matters. - 5.7 Justices may serve as a member of an official body, or other government commission, committee or advisory body, if such membership is not inconsistent with the perceived impartiality and political neutrality of a judge. - 5.8 Justices may engage in other academic, voluntary, charitable or religious activities which do not detract from the dignity of their office or otherwise interfere with the performance of their judicial duties. - 5.9 Subject to those constraints, Justices may properly be involved in the management of educational, voluntary, charitable or religious organisations.
-Care should be taken in allowing their name to be associated with an appeal for funds, even for a charitable organisation, lest it be seen as inappropriate use of judicial prestige in support of the organisation or creating a sense of obligation in donors. - 5.10 Justices who hold high office in universities and similar institutions bear in mind the desirability of avoiding involvement in controversial situations.
-Moreover, in considering whether to accept office and what role to play, Justices should bear in mind the trend of some such bodies to be more entrepreneurial and to resemble a business.
+- 5.5 Members of the Board may form or join associations of judges or participate in other organisations representing the interests of judges. - 5.6 Members of the Board may appear at a public hearing before a Parliamentary committee or official body concerned with matters relating to the law, the legal system, the administration of justice or related matters. - 5.7 Members of the Board may serve as a member of an official body, or other government commission, committee or advisory body, if such membership is not inconsistent with the perceived impartiality and political neutrality of a judge. - 5.8 Members of the Board may engage in other academic, voluntary, charitable or religious activities which do not detract from the dignity of their office or otherwise interfere with the performance of their judicial duties. - 5.9 Subject to those constraints, members of the Board may properly be involved in the management of educational, voluntary, charitable or religious organisations.
+Care should be taken in allowing their name to be associated with an appeal for funds, even for a charitable organisation, lest it be seen as inappropriate use of judicial prestige in support of the organisation or creating a sense of obligation in donors. - 5.10 Members of the Board who hold high office in universities and similar institutions bear in mind the desirability of avoiding involvement in controversial situations.
+Moreover, in considering whether to accept office and what role to play, members of the Board should bear in mind the trend of some such bodies to be more entrepreneurial and to resemble a business.
 The greater the move in that direction, the less appropriate judicial participation may be.